Negotiation Skills Training Course Singapore – Live! at Regent Hotel

 |Special Corporate Rate

-The course fee is inclusive of deluxe hotel lunches at Michelin-star Summer Palace and award-winning Basilico Italian restaurant, coffee breaks with curated savouries, personal course workbook and all relevant workshop materials.
+The course fee is inclusive of deluxe hotel set lunch at Michelin-star Summer Palace and award-winning Basilico Italian restaurant, coffee breaks with curated savouries, personal course workbook and all relevant workshop materials.

-Health Advisory: During Covid-19 period, class size will be limited to a maximum of 15 participants with safe distancing seating and mandatory masking.
+Health Advisory: During Covid-19 period, class size will be limited to a maximum of 5 participants with safe distancing seating and mandatory masking.
 We will provide free surgical masks and hand sanitisers.
-Lunches will be served at hotel restaurants and coffee breaks will be served to your table.
+Ala carte set lunches will be served at hotel restaurants and food/drinks will be served to your table during coffee breaks.
 Free parking at hotel is available for all delegates.

 Please register early to allow us sufficient lead time to process your registration and payment.

-For course registration, please send email to: email@example.com
+For course enquiry and registration, please email us at: email@example.com

 As a voluntary pre-work assignment, you may like to use the following reading list from Harvard University’s Project on Negotiation.
 Their recommended books are: